claude-yun2000/Melbourne-temperature/README.md

-# An time series analysis of Melbourne daily temperature
+# Time series analysis of Melbourne daily temperature

-There are two files:
+This project contains two files:

-A report in PDF format
+- A R markdown file (with R code)
-A R markdown file containing the R codes
+- A report in pdf (without R code)